jazzband/pip-tools/CONTRIBUTING.md

 This repo ([jgonggrijp/pip-review](https://github.com/jgonggrijp/pip-review)) uses [gitflow](https://github.com/nvie/gitflow).
 Please submit pull requests to the `develop` branch.

-The Python files (currently only `pip_review.py`) use 4-space soft tabs.
+The Python files use 4-space soft tabs.
 The other files use 2-space soft tabs.